gregbkr/kubernetes-kargo-logging-monitoring/README.md

 ### 5.1 Service-loadbalancer

+--> Issue here: because Kargo now run an nginx proxy for kuberlet to api on all minions, port 443 is not available anymore for any lbs to listen public requests.
+Need to find a workaround.

 Create the load-balancer to be able to connect your service from the internet.
 Give 1 or more nodes the loadbalancer role: